-We are on the verge of a technological revolution involving expanding AI and machine learning capabilities, superfast 5G speeds, and blockchain advancements.
+We are on the verge of a technological revolution involving expanding Artificial Intelligence, Machine learning capabilities, Natural Language Processing, and blockchain development advancements..
 At the same time, the conversion to Web 3.0 implies inevitable social, economic and business changes.
 Open-source software, the Internet of Things, and open access scholarly outputs are just a few glimpses of a wide-ranging transformation taking place right before our eyes.

 The following analysis will allow you to understand the basic assumptions of Web 3.0 and discover some predictions regarding its business impact.
 In the overview of different business sectors (including fintech, e-commerce and healthcare), we’ve included industry recommendations and suggestions on using Web 3.0 as a competitive advantage.

 After all, we want you to feel that you should not be afraid of the paradigm shift.
 You just need to understand and use the change in your favour.
 Let’s start from the beginning and trace the evolution of the web: from readable Web 1.0, through social Web 2.0, to user-centred Web 3.0.